How a Plant-Based Diet Can Prevent & Manage Type 2 Diabetes

 How to Control Diabetes with Diet & Lifestyle

 Learning how to control diabetes with diet and lifestyle is essential for managing blood sugar.
 With millions of people diagnosed worldwide, diabetes is becoming more common than ever.
 The good news?
-By making small changes to your diet and lifestyle, you can take control of diabetes—and sometimes even prevent it.
+By making small changes to your diet and lifestyle, you can take control of diabetes.

 Types of Diabetes